 Addiction.
 Long-term use of some medicines can lead to dependency.
 You may have a severe reaction if you stop taking the medicine all at once.
 Find out from your doctor if a medicine may be addictive.
 To learn more, see the topic Alcohol and Drug Problems.

 Decision Points are designed to guide you through key health decisions, combining medical information with your personal information to make a wise health decision.
 For help in learning the pros and cons of certain medicines, see a list of Decision Points About Medicines.

 No matter what type of medicine you take, make sure to follow your doctor's advice about how to take it.
 And find out the safest way to throw away medicines that are expired or no longer used.
 Use these drug disposal tips to help prevent people and animals from taking medicines that aren't intended for them:

-- Find out if your local trash and recycle center offers a medicine take-back program.
+- Find out if your local trash and recycle center, pharmacy, or hospital offers a medicine take-back program or a place to drop off medicine.
 Ask your pharmacist if he or she knows of one.
-This is the best way to safely throw away medicines.
+These are two of the best ways to safely throw away medicines.

-- If there is not a take-back program near you, follow these steps to throw away medicine with the rest of your garbage:
+- If there is not a take-back program or drop-off box near you, follow these steps to throw away medicine with the rest of your garbage:

 - Mix medicine with a substance that doesn't taste good, such as cat litter, sawdust, or coffee grounds.
 Do not crush tablets or capsules.

 - Place the mixture in a container, such as a sealed plastic bag.